Flourishing: History

 Previous theories of emotion stated that all emotions are associated with urges to act in particular ways, called action-tendencies.
 (Note: For instance, anger creates the urge to seek retribution or to attack, fear creates the urge to escape, guilt creates the urge to make amends for actions, etc. People do not necessarily act on these urges when they experience these particular emotions, but rather people's ideas about possible courses of action narrow to reflect these specific urges.
 These action-tendencies are not merely thoughts, but also manifest physiologically.
 For example, when someone is afraid, blood flow increases to major muscle groups and pupils dilate, preparing the body to flee.
 Emotions have adaptive value, such as mobilizing and preparing our minds and bodies during times of danger.
 The reflexive action-tendencies that are associated with emotions probably developed over the course of humankind's evolution.)
 According to Fredrickson, most positive emotions do not follow this model of action-tendencies, since they do not usually occur in life-threatening circumstances and thus do not generally elicit specific urges.
 Fredrickson proposes that instead of one general theory of emotions, psychologists should develop theories for each emotion or for subsets of emotions.

 The broaden-and-build theory of positive emotions proposed by Fredrickson states that while negative emotions narrow thought-action tendencies to time tested strategies as handed down by evolution, positive emotions broaden thought-action repertoires.
 Positive emotions often cause people to discard time-tested or automatic action tendencies and pursue novel, creative, and often unscripted courses of thought and action.
 These positive emotions and thought-action repertoires can be seen as applicable to the concept of flourishing because flourishing children and adults have a much wider array of cognitive, physical, and social possibilities, which results in the empirical and actual successes of a flourishing life.

 The concept has also been used by Martin E.P.
-Seligman, the founder of positive psychology, in his 2011 publication Flourish.
+Seligman in his 2011 publication Flourish.
 Seligman, usually considered the father of positive psychology, characterizes human flourishing as excellence in 5 fields: positive emotion, engagement, relationships, meaning, and achievement.
 Consequently, his model of human flourishing is usually called the PERMA model.
 He claims also that health is an essential element of flourishing, but he presents a quite vast notion of health, including biological assets (e.g., the hormone oxytocin, longer DNA telomeres), subjective assets (e.g., optimism, vitality), and functional assets (good marriage, rich friendships, engaging work) (See Seligman, Flourish, 209).
 Although Seligman's PERMA model is certainly useful for psychological studies on flourishing, it doesn't capture the essence of human flourishing, since it may allow us to consider as flourishing evidently evil people, as brutal dictators, if they test good in these five fields.
-To avoid this misunderstanding of human flourishing, Seligman himself, and also other thinkers as Christopher Peterson, have also discussed what they call “character strengths” or “virtues.”.
-Seligman gives the following definition of flourishing:
+To avoid this misunderstanding of human flourishing, Seligman himself, and also other thinkers as Christopher Peterson, have also discussed what they call "character strengths" or "virtues.".